lelegard/winkbdlayouts/README.md

 The structure `char_modifiers` defines how modifiers are handled in this keyboard layout.

 First, the structure `vk_to_bits` defines how virtual key codes are mapped to bits in modifier masks.
-For western keyboards, the structure is always:
+For western keyboards, the structure is always the following:
 ~~~
 static VK_TO_BIT vk_to_bits[] = {
     {VK_SHIFT,   KBDSHIFT},  // KBDSHIFT = 0b001